celsiusnarhwal/RIL/docs/fontawesome/pro.md

 ## Continous integration

-If you plan to build your Reflex project's frontend in a continuous integration environment, you are strongly advised to cache your dependencies in order to preserve your registry bandwith.
+If you plan to build your Reflex project in a continuous integration environment, you are strongly advised to cache your dependencies in order to preserve your registry bandwith.

 !!! question "Do I need to worry about this?"
-    This only applies to users who are statically building their project's frontend with `reflex export` in a CI environment.
+    This only applies to users who are statically building their project with `reflex export` in a CI environment.
 If you're unsure whether that's you, it probably isn't.

 Your cache should be keyed on both `.web/bun.lockb` and `.web/package-lock.json`.
 (1)